buildasaurs/Buildasaur/README.md

 Free, local and automatic testing of GitHub Pull Requests with Xcode Bots.
 Keep your team productive and safe.
 Get up and running in minutes.
 (Follow Builda [on Twitter](http://twitter.com/buildasaur) for infrequent updates.)

 **Xcode 7 support is in beta.
 Get the latest [beta release](https://github.com/czechboy0/Buildasaur/releases) if you'd like to give it a try.
-[Follow the progress here](https://github.com/czechboy0/Buildasaur/milestones/Xcode%207%20Support,%20Swift%202).
 We still fully support Xcode 6 in versions up to [0.2.9](https://github.com/czechboy0/Buildasaur/releases/tag/v0.2.9).**

 Version 1.0 is being built on [a branch](https://github.com/czechboy0/Buildasaur/tree/gladiolus).
 The latest stable build is on master.